macruzbar-zz/Wikimedia-Resource-Center/README.md

 - **Affiliate organizers** (Wikimedians who are invested in organizing a local Wikimedia user group, chapter, or thematic organization)

 The category refers to the area your resource is addressing.
 We have identified 10 areas for contribution: Contact and questions, skills development, grant support, program support, software basics, software development, technical infrastructure, global reach partnerships, legal, communications.
-We believe these areas cover all resource types.
-If you think none of them apply to the resource you want to share, please email us at eval@wikimedia.org, or leave a comment on the [[m:Talk:Wikimedia Resource Center|talk page]].

 ## [[meta:Connect]]: connecting people across the Wikimedia movement